 10. How do I check to see that FINRA has received my renewal payment?

 Renewal payments made electronically using E-Bill or wire transfer typically take two to three business days to process and post to your account, after which you can query Web CRD/IARD to verify receipt following these steps:

-Please note that all check payments will now be deposited into firm Flex-Funding Accounts and will be applied to renewal fees with the automatic Flex-Funding Account-to-Renewal Account transfer, which begins on Dec.
-11, 2013, and take place daily thereafter through Dec.
-26, 2013.
+Please note that all check payments will now be deposited into firms' Flex-Funding Accounts and will be applied to renewal fees with the automatic Flex-Funding Account-to-Renewal Account transfer, which begins on Dec.
+15, 2014, and take place daily thereafter through Dec.
+27, 2014.
 You can query Web CRD/IARD to verify that your check has been processed in the "Deposit Detail" of your Flex Funding Account.
 For complete check payment information visit the renewal payment options page.

 11. How can I transfer money from my Flex-Funding Account to my Renewal Account?

 Beginning on Dec.
 15, 2014, and through Dec.
 27, 2014, if your firm has sufficient funds in its Flex-Funding Account to cover the total renewal fees due, then the funds will be automatically transferred from your Flex-Funding Account to your Renewal Account.
 Additionally, firm users with the proper entitlement and transfer privileges may transfer funds from the firm's Flex-Funding Account to the firm's Renewal Account.
 Separately, firms may transfer funds between affiliated firms at any time by submitting a Web CRD/IARD Funds Transfer Request form.

 Beginning Jan.
 20, 2015, FINRA will automatically transfer funds from your firm's Flex-Funding Account to the Renewal Account for firms that still owe fees on their Final Statement.